Aashivraj/emotion_detection/README.md

 # emotion_detection
-This project utilizes Python programming language to accurately detect and classify emotions based on facial expressions. the user have to add the location according to their system in order to run the program.
+This project utilizes Python programming language to accurately detect and classify emotions based on facial expressions.

+The user have to add the location according to their system in order to run the program.